vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 <div v-bind:id="rawId | formatId"></div>
 ```

-<p class="tip">Vue 2.x filters can only be used inside mustache interpolations and `v-bind` expressions (the latter supported since 2.1.0), because filters are primarily designed for text transformation purposes.
+<p class="tip">Vue 2.x filters can only be used inside mustache interpolations and `v-bind` expressions (the latter supported in 2.1.0+), because filters are primarily designed for text transformation purposes.
 For more complex data transforms in other directives, you should use [Computed properties](computed.html) instead.</p>

 The filter function always receives the expression's value as the first argument.